This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Address: Paleisstraat 125, 1012 ZL Amsterdam, Netherlands (map)

-As you can see, there are plenty of great places to drink craft beer in Amsterdam, whatever you’re in the mood for.
+As you can see, there are plenty of great bars & breweries to visit in Amsterdam, whatever you’re in the mood for.

-If you’ve spotted any other great places for beer in Amsterdam, let me know in the comments!
+If you’ve spotted any other great Amsterdam beer places, let me know in the comments!

 Do you love craft beer?
 Check out more of my recommendations for the best craft beer around the world!